 After a file has been restored to its original location on your computer, HitFilm will automatically detect it and bring the media asset back online.

-Instead of showing the properties information will be displayed about the offline file.
 Clicking the Relink button displays a file browser which can be used to locate the file's new location.

 When you open a project it will be checked for any offline files.
 If any are found they will be listed in the offline files dialogue.